LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 * The host will require Docker to be installed and be able to pull the Congregate container from the GitLab.com container registry.
 * The container/VM will collect data from the source instance and push it to the destination instance via the API.
-* The VM/container must not be able to access other resources.

 ### Authentication (for gitlab.com)